 Take a Virtual Tour of the Great Hall

 “Walk” through this 360° virtual tour of the stunning Great Hall and read more about the massive carvings that fill it.
-(Best experienced on a laptop or desktop computer, in full-screen view.
-Use your mouse to align the swirl-cursor with the target circles to move through the space and to pop up object information.)
+(Best experienced in full-screen view.
+Click and drag to align the swirl-cursor with the target circles to move through the space and to pop up object information.)

 Explore the MOA Archives Online